The-Andb/.github/profile/README.md

 ### 💬 Frequently Asked Questions (FAQ)

-#### 1. Can my company use Andb for free in our daily operations?
+#### 1. Can my company use TheAndb for free in our daily operations?

-**Yes, absolutely.** Your company can download and use Andb for free for any internal commercial purpose, including managing client databases, running migrations, and optimizing your own infrastructure.
+**Yes, absolutely.** Your company can download and use TheAndb for free for any internal commercial purpose, including managing client databases, running migrations, and optimizing your own infrastructure.

 #### 2. What exactly is prohibited under this license?

-You are only restricted from using Andb to compete with us.
+You are only restricted from using TheAndb to compete with us.
 Specifically, you cannot take our source code, rebrand/white-label it to sell it as your own product, or host it as a paid, managed database orchestration SaaS.

 #### 3. When would we need to purchase an Enterprise License?